 Migdalia Rodriguez joined West Harlem Development Corporation as the Manager of the West Harlem Skills Training Center on August 22, 2016.
 Migdalia is a Certified Workforce Development Professional with over thirty years of workforce, community outreach and entrepreneurship development experience.
 Prior to joining WHDC, she was employed as Senior Manager at St. Nicks Alliance Workforce Development where she worked for nearly five years.
 Throughout her career she has also demonstrated her capacity as an event planner, motivational speaker and consultant to community leaders and artists.
 She currently also serves as President of United Coalition of Blocks Association in Brooklyn and is a member of the Brooklyn Women Coalition, National Council of Jewish Women, NAACP, International Association of Reiki Professionals.
 She is bilingual in English and Spanish.

 Manager of Finance

 Yolène Legrand joined West Harlem Development Corporation in May 2016 as the Manager of Finance overseeing the organization’s fiscal budget, financial reports, monitoring accounts, and preparing activity reports and financial forecasts.
-Although, she originally studied business in college and went on to receive a Master’s degree in Finance from NYU Stern Business School and pursue a successful career in International Banking for nearly two decades, her passion for art always remained strong.
-Ms. Legrand is also a renowned artist who hails from Haiti, and her paintings have been exhibited in many galleries and museums in the US, Europe and Haiti, and are included in many private and corporate collections.
+Although she originally studied business in college and went on to receive a Master’s degree in Finance from NYU Stern Business School and pursue a successful career in International Banking for nearly two decades, her passion for art always remained strong.
+Ms. Legrand is also a renowned artist who hails from Haiti.
+Her paintings have been exhibited in many galleries and museums in the US, Europe and Haiti and are included in many private and corporate collections.

 Program Manager, Arise!
 Summer Youth Employment and Education Program